MAbdelhamid2001/Classification-using-sklearn/README.md

 # Classification-using-sklearn
-The Most important Classification tecniques in macine learning ?KNN, logistic Regression, Naive Bayes,  Decision Tree and Random forest Using Sklean
+* The Most important Classification Techniques in Machine Learning
+* KNN, Logistic Regression, Naive Bayes, SVM, Decision Tree and Random forest Using Sklean
+* Calculating accuracy and find the best classifier